Tremontaine/flux-ui/README.md

 - **API Key Transmission**: When making requests to the BFL API, your API key is sent from your browser to the local proxy server (running on your machine or your deployment), and then from the proxy to the BFL API.
 The key is transmitted in HTTP headers.
 If you're running the application locally, this traffic stays on your machine.
 If deployed, ensure you use HTTPS to encrypt this traffic.

+- **API Key Management**: The application provides a "Clear Key" button to remove your API key from localStorage when needed, enhancing security on shared devices.

 - **Proxy Server Function**: The Node.js server included with this application acts as an intermediary between your browser and the BFL API.
 It forwards your requests and API key to BFL, and returns the responses to your browser.
 This proxy primarily exists to bypass CORS restrictions and provide image proxying capabilities, not as a security measure.

 - **Data Processing Location**: